 Clean energy and energy efficiency programs are drivers of job creation in Rhode Island.
 The Company’s energy efficiency programs support a large clean energy workforce of local and regional vendors, contractors, distributors, and suppliers.
 It is important that the jobs and economic benefits created from energy efficiency jobs reach all Rhode Island communities, especially Environmental Justice Focus Areas.

 The objective for 2025 will be to continue to grow the energy efficiency workforce to close the gaps identified by the Workforce Development Needs Assessment.
 This effort will be focuses on several key initiatives.

+Table 2 and Table 3 below shows the Company’s continued workforce development activities.